fbrulotte/backbone-marionette-tree-view/README.md

 # Backbone Marionette Tree View

-Backbone Marionette extension rendering list as "Tree View".
+Backbone Marionette extension rendering list as tree view with lazy loading for children.

+## Features

+- List as tree view.
+- Lazy Loading.
+- Create your own templates for nodes.
+- Handle multiple types of nodes.
+- Basic CSS done.

 ## Dependencies

-- Backbone Marionette 2.x.x
+Backbone Marionette 2.x.x

 ## Installation

-CSS
+######CSS (you can use your own CSS)
 ```
   <link rel='stylesheet' href='marionette-tree-view.min.css'/>
 ```
-JS
+######JS
 ```
   <script src='marionette-tree-view.min.js></script>
 ```

 ## Exemple

-Using **Marionette Tree View** is done in three steps:
+Using **Backbone Marionette Tree View** is done in three steps:

- 1. Create a method 'fetchChildren'.
-It will fetch the children of the current node.
+ 1. Add a method 'fetchChildren' to your model which will fetch the children of the current node.
+    The children data should be passed to the `success` callback.

   ```
     var CustomNodeModel = Backbone.Model.extend({